hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 To configure a workspace to execute runs using an agent:

-1. Open the workspace from the main Workspaces view, then navigate to Settings > General from the dropdown menu.
+1. Open the workspace from the main "Workspaces" view, then navigate to "Settings > General" from the dropdown menu.
 1. Select Agent as the [execution mode](/docs/cloud/workspaces/settings.html#execution-mode).
-1. Click Save Settings at the bottom of the page.
+1. Click "Save Settings" at the bottom of the page.

 ![Screenshot: The Workspace General settings page, with agent selected for execution mode](./images/agent-workspace-execution-mode.png)